-President, Corporate and Public Affairs, EHI

-- (1) Salary includes base salary and payments in respect of accrued vacation, holiday and sick days and income for excess life insurance.
-In 2006, Mr. Omsby and Ms. Nelson received payment of accrued vacation of \$41,521 and \$30,733, respectively, when the Company adopted a limitation on accrued vacation. - (2) In 2006, Mr. Ormsby received a \$100,000 bonus for signing an amended and restated employment agreement, which expires on December 31, 2008.
-Each officer other than Mr. Dirks received a company-wide end-of-year bonus of \$680, for both 2007 and 2006. - December 31, 2008.
-Each officer onfer fnam Art.
-Dirks received a company-wide end-of-year oomus of Sodu, for both 2007 and 2006.
+(1) Salary includes base salary and payments in respect of accrued vacation, holiday and sick days and income for excess life insurance.
+In 2006, Mr. Ormsby and Ms. Nelson received payment of accrued vacation of \$41,521 and \$30,733, respectively, when the Company adopted a limitation on accrued vacation.

+(2) In 2006, Mr. Ormsby received a \$100,000 bonus for signing an amended and restated employment agreement, which expires on December 31, 2008.
+Each officer other than Mr. Dirks received a company-wide end-of-year bonus of \$680, for both 2007 and 2006.

 (3) The amounts in the "Stock Awards" column relate to performance shares granted under our Equity and Incentive Plan in August 2007.
 Performance shares were not granted in prior years.
-The amounts shown do not reflect compensation actually received by the Named Executive Officer, but rather represent espense recognized for 2007 in the 2007 Consolidated Financial Statements in accordance with SFAS No. 123(R), excluding any assumption for future forfeitures.
-There were no actual forfeitures of stock awards by any of our Named Executive Officers in 2007 and 10 ther assumptions used to calculate the expense amounts shown are set forth in Note 11 to the 2007 Consolidated Financial Statements.
-Performance shares are awards of shares of Company common stock that would be granted upon the achievement of pre-estabilished performance shares are awards of shares of Company common stock that would be granted upon the achievement of pre-estabilished performance shares are awards of shares of Company, shares, see the Grants of Plan-Based Awards table on page 31. - (4) The amounts in the "Options Awards" column relate to stock options granted under our Equity and Incentive Plan in August 2007.
+The amounts shown do not reflect compensation actually received by the Named Executive Officer, but rather represent expense recognized for 2007 in the 2007 Consolidated Financial Statements in accordance with SFAS No. 123(R), excluding any assumption for future forfeitures.
+There were no actual forfeitures of stock awards by any of our Named Executive Officers in 2007 and all other assumptions used to calculate the expense amounts shown are set forth in Note 11 to the 2007 Consolidated Financial Statements.
+Performance shares are awards of shares of Company common stock that would be granted upon the achievement of pre-established performance goals.
+For more information regarding these awards, see the Grants of Plan-Based Awards table on page 31.

+(4) The amounts in the "Options Awards" column relate to stock options granted under our Equity and Incentive Plan in August 2007.
 Stock options were not granted in prior years.
-The amounts shown do not reflect compensation actually received by the Named Executive Officer, but rather the expense recognized for 2007 in the 2007 Consolidated Financial Statements in accordance with SFAS No. 123(R), excluding any assumption for future forfetures.
-There were no actual forfetures of stock options by any of our Named Executive Officers in 2007 and we have used the Black-Scholes option pricing method for calculating the expense amounts shown.
-Specifically, the assumption used to calculate the expense amounts shown for stock options are set forth in Note 11 to the 2007 Consolidated Financial Statements.
-For more information regarding these awards, see the Grants of Plan-Based Awards table on page 31. - (5) For the year 2007, the Non-Equity Incentive Plan Compensation listed on this table reflects the cash bonus earned by each of our Named Executive Officers with respect to 2007 under our Equity and Incentive Plan, which was paid in the first quarter 2008 at approximately the maximum level of achievement based upon the Company's performance and the actual individual performance of each Named Executive Officer in 2007. - (6) For the year 2006, the Non-Equity Incentive Plan Compensation listed on this table reflects the cash bonus earned by our Named Executive Officers with respect to 2006 under our 2006 Incentive Bonus Plan, which was paid in March 2007, based on the performance of each of our Named Executive Officers in 2006.
+The amounts shown do not reflect compensation actually received by the Named Executive Officer, but rather the expense recognized for 2007 in the 2007 Consolidated Financial Statements in accordance with SFAS No. 123(R), excluding any assumption for future forfeitures.
+There were no actual forfeitures of stock options by any of our Named Executive Officers in 2007 and we have used the Black-Scholes option pricing method for calculating the expense amounts shown.
+Specifically, the assumptions used to calculate the expense amounts shown for stock options are set forth in Note 11 to the 2007 Consolidated Financial Statements.
+For more information regarding these awards, see the Grants of Plan-Based Awards table on page 31.

+(5) For the year 2007, the Non-Equity Incentive Plan Compensation listed on this table reflects the cash bonus earned by each of our Named Executive Officers with respect to 2007 under our Equity and Incentive Plan, which was paid in the first quarter 2008 at approximately the maximum level of achievement based upon the Company's performance and the actual individual performance of each Named Executive Officer in 2007.

+(6) For the year 2006, the Non-Equity Incentive Plan Compensation listed on this table reflects the cash bonus earned by our Named (0) Executive Officers with respect to 2006 under our 2006 Incentive Bonus Plan, which was paid in March 2007, based on the 1 , 1 , , performance of each of our Named Executive Officers in 2006.
+28

+(7) Includes the following payments that we paid to or on behalf of our Named Executive Officers: